8 Best Things to Do in Stavanger, Norway (+Tips & Itinerary)

-Without further ado, here are our absolute favorite things to do in Stavanger:
+Without further ado, here are the best things to do in Stavanger:

 Gamle Stavanger (Old Stavanger) is a small historic area with beautifully restored wooden buildings dating from the turn of the 18th-19th century.
 If you only have a couple of hours in Stavanger, then this is one place you really don’t want to miss.